|

 said when I had finished.
 "It isn't all that easy to wheedle it out of

-the pile of rubbish, but Lenin picks it up right away, like a hen pecks up a
+the pile of rubbish, but Lenin picks it up right away, like a hen pecks

-grain of corn."
+up a grain of corn."
 That

-is what Surovkov, the squadron commander, said
+is what Surovkov, the squadron commander,

-warming each other, our legs tangled, under the holes in the roof which let
+slept there warming each other, our legs tangled, under the holes in

-in the stars.
+the roof which let in the stars.
 I

-dreamed and saw women in my dreams, and only my heart, crimson with murder,
+dreamed and saw women in my dreams, and only my heart, crimson with

-screeched and bled. •
+murder, screeched and bled.

-A pun on "truth," Pravda, which is also the name of the Russian
+A pun on "truth," Pravda, which is also the name of the Russian daily

-daily that the narrator is reading to the Cossacks.
+that the narrator is reading to the Cossacks.
 233 |